Same-sex marriage in Oaxaca: 2012 Supreme Court case and further legal challenges

 On 23 April 2014, the Mexican Supreme Court ruled on another amparo, granting 39 same-sex couples the right to marry.
-A same-sex couple from San Juan Bautista Tuxtepec won an amparo for same-sex marriage in 2016.
+A couple from San Juan Bautista Tuxtepec won an amparo for same-sex marriage in 2016.
 In July 2017, a same-sex couple from Oaxaca City was successful in getting married without receiving an amparo.
 The first same-sex marriage in Santiago Jamiltepec took place in April 2018, and Salina Cruz's first same-sex marriage was performed for a lesbian couple the following month.
 Both marriages were performed after the couples had successfully requested an amparo in court.

 Administrative process

 On 26 August 2018, the Oaxaca civil registry began allowing same-sex couples to marry without the need of their first obtaining an amparo.
-However, the process would take three business days compared to two hours for opposite-sex couples.
+However, the process took three business days compared to two hours for opposite-sex couples.
 Lawyer Daniel Merlin Tolentino explained that the difference of waiting time between heterosexual and same-sex couples was to "ensure the marriage would comply with jurisprudence".
 The civil registry would "carefully" consider and analyse each marriage request from same-sex couples to ensure its legitimacy, as state law at the time still banned same-sex marriages.
 To marry, a couple must present valid documents, including a marriage request, both spouses' birth certificates and official documents and the results of a premarital medical test, as well as have at least 4 witnesses present.
-The cost is identical to heterosexual couples.
+The cost was identical to heterosexual couples.